keyzd/hide-minimized/README.md

-# GNOME shell hide minimized in overview
+# GNOME shell hide minimized in alt-tab

-This is a gnome shell extension to hide minimized windows in overview
+This is a gnome shell extension to hide minimized windows in alt-tab

 ## How to install: